wilddog64/ade/ade/README.md

 ==ADE Internals==

 This directory is full of all the magic.
-You shouldn't have to mess with any of this, but if you do, please make a pull-request and file and issue on https://github.disney.com/DTSS/ADE/issues
+You shouldn't have to mess with any of this, but if you do, please make a pull-request and file an issue on https://github.disney.com/DTSS/ADE/issues